The Last of Us Episode 1: What song plays at the end? - Dexerto

-In the closing minutes of The Last of Us Episode 1, a catchy song plays that indicates what to expect on the road ahead – but what song is it, and what does it mean?
+In the closing minutes of The Last of Us Episode 1, a catchy song plays that indicates what to expect on the road ahead – but what song is it at the end, and what does it mean?

 The Last of Us Episode 1 is a heart-wrenching, extraordinary opener for one of the most anticipated TV shows of 2023, introducing viewers to Joel (Pedro Pascal), Tommy (Gabriel Luna), his daughter Sarah (Nico Parker), and Ellie (Bella Ramsey).